Jaimin020/String-Calculator/README.md

 # String-Calculator
 It takes numbers in the form of string and add them.<br><br>
-You can pass your own delimiter in specific fromate like given below.<br>
+You can pass your own delimiter in specific formate like given below.<br>
 Ex1: String = //;\n1\;2<br>
      O/P:- 3
 <br>